HomeChecklists › Dark Kitchens & Foodtech

 Minimum Profitable Volume: How Many Units Does Each Dish Need to Sell?

-if a dish does not sell at least 15 units per week in a dark kitchen, or 25 in a physical restaurant with 40-60 covers, it occupies prep space, ingredient budget, and the cook's mental bandwidth without sufficient return.
-I've seen this pattern in dozens of operations: the 40-item menu where 30 items sell fewer than 10 per week is a silent drain that never appears in the monthly P&L but steadily erodes unit-level profitability.
-The checklist includes verifying that each dish's selling price respects the food cost ceiling — maximum 32% of net price — without ignoring the psychological anchoring of the local market.
-Diego F. Parra and the Masterestaurant team document that raising a dish from $11.90 USD to $13.50 USD in a neighborhood restaurant can recover 4-6 margin points with no meaningful volume loss, provided the dish is well positioned and service justifies the price.
+under 15 units a week in a dark kitchen, or 25 in a physical restaurant running 40 to 60 covers, and the dish is eating prep space, ingredient budget and the cook's attention without enough return to justify it.
+I've seen this pattern in dozens of operations: a 40-item menu where 30 of those items sell fewer than 10 a week never shows up as a line item on the monthly P&L — it just quietly drains unit-level profitability, plate by plate.
+Setting price without sacrificing cash means respecting the food cost ceiling — 32% of net price, maximum — without ignoring the psychological anchoring of the local market; both at once, not one traded for the other.
+Diego F. Parra and the Masterestaurant team have documented that moving a dish from $11.90 USD to $13.50 USD in a neighborhood restaurant recovers 4 to 6 margin points with no meaningful volume loss, provided the dish is positioned well and the service backs up the price.

 Psychological Pricing vs Margin: How to Set Price Without Sacrificing Cash